programminghistorian/jekyll/en/lessons/analyzing-documents-with-tfidf.md

 [^4]: Spärck Jones, Karen.
 "A Statistical Interpretation of Term Specificity and Its Application in Retrieval." _Journal of Documentation_ vol. 28, no. 1 (1972): 16.

 [^5]: Bowles, Nellie.
-"Overlooked No More: Karen Sparck Jones, Who Established the Basis for Search Engines" _The New York Times_, January 2, 2019. <https://www.nytimes.com/2019/01/02/obituaries/karen-sparck-jones-overlooked.html>
+"Overlooked No More: Karen Spärck Jones, Who Established the Basis for Search Engines" _The New York Times_, January 2, 2019. <https://www.nytimes.com/2019/01/02/obituaries/karen-sparck-jones-overlooked.html>

 [^6]: "Nellie Bly, Journalist, Dies of Pneumonia" _The New York Times_, January 28, 1922, 11. <https://www.nytimes.com>